zeserj/flutter_course/README.md

 This course had **xx** projects and a **final** project as detailed below:

 - Project 1 - Build a currency converter app

 - Project 2 - Build a number checker app that checks if a number is squared or cubed

-- Project 3 - Build a
+- Project 3 - Build an app where you guess a number

-- Project 4 - Build a
+- Project 4 - Build a Tic-Tac-Toe game

 - Project 5 - Build a
 - Project 6 - Build a
 - Project 7 - Build a